 I’m looking forward to many more meals to come out of my sunshiny new kitchen, capturing them to share with you.

+This healthy frittata recipe with vegetables, herbs and goat cheese makes a perfect breakfast, brunch, lunch or dinner.
+Enjoy it warm, room temperature or chilled.
 If you need to serve more people increase the amount of eggs and cooking time (and therefore, the size of your pan).
 Use whatever vegetables and herbs are in season, and switch up the cheese for one you adore.
+A bright and simple green side salad and toast (sourdough, gluten-free, sprouted grain, etc.) with mashed avocado on top are brilliant accompaniments.

 - Preheat oven to 400ºF.
 Crunch beets up in a foil ball in a single layer, place on a baking sheet and roast for 50 minutes to 1 hour 30 minutes (depending on size), until tender.
 Cool until you can comfortable handle them and slice in medium pieces.